LukasSchnitt/DVA231-Project3/README.md

 #### Project Idea: Cocktail DB
  - Website for Queries like “Which Cocktail can I make with these ingredients?”

- - Login System for Users which want to share experience from own cocktails with maybe 	 new ingredient (Picture, Experience, rating)
+ - Login System for Users which want to share experience about cocktails made with known or new recipes (Picture, Experience, rating)

  - REST API for getting Cocktail information